CrossLangNV/DGFISMA_term_extraction/README.md

 FALLBACK_TO_TF_IDF=False
 ```

-Using this configuration, terms that are whitelisted (+terms detected in definitions between quotes (i.e. regex), will be considered the Defined term if they have an overlap with a `config[ 'Annotation' ].get( 'DEPENDENCY_TYPE' )` annotation.
+Using this configuration, terms that are whitelisted (+terms detected in definitions between quotes (i.e. via a regex), will be considered the Defined term if they have an overlap with a `config[ 'Annotation' ].get( 'DEPENDENCY_TYPE' )` annotation.
 If such a term is not found, the algorithm will consider other terms annotated as `config[ 'Annotation' ].get( 'TOKEN_TYPE' )`, due to USE_TF_IDF being set to True (see below).

 A small example will make this clear.
 Consider the following definition: